 Soft, buttery small batch blueberry muffins are topped with sweet crumbly streusel for a delicious breakfast or mid-day treat!
 These homemade muffins have bursts of juicy blueberries in every bite and are sure to taste heavenly.

-The thing that puts these muffins over the top is that they're made with buttermilk and Greek yogurt.
+What puts these muffins over the top is that they're made with buttermilk and Greek yogurt.
 Most muffins are made with plain milk, but the acidity of ingredients like buttermilk and yogurt create a crumb that's even more tender and moist.
 Dry muffins be gone!

-If you're a blueberry lover, try my blueberry chocolate cake and blueberry cheesecake overnight oats next.
-For more small batch recipes, try my small batch oatmeal chocolate chip cookies, small vanilla cake, mini flourless chocolate cake, small batch brownies, and small batch vanilla cupcakes!
+For more small batch recipes, try my small batch oatmeal chocolate chip cookies, small batch chocolate chip cookies, mini flourless chocolate cake, small batch brownies, and small batch vanilla cupcakes!

 Jump to: